PESTILLILAB/PESTILLILAB.github.io/content/home/slider_brain_exposition.md

 ---
-title: We promote understanding the human brain using technology align : text-left image : img/fl-frost-museum-brain-exhibition-20171023-video.jpeg tags : ['slider']
+title: We advance scientific discovery and education to benefit of society align : text-left image : img/fl-frost-museum-brain-exhibition-20171023-video.jpeg tags : ['slider']